petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 ## Payment Restrictions

 Choose countries restricted for your payment method here.
-If there's no billing address listed, the shipping address is used.
+If no billing address appears, the shipping address is used.
 To do so, you must activate at least one [payment method](../../store-management/configuring-payment-methods/managing-payment-methods.md).
 Check the boxes for each country to restrict accounts from that country from using the chosen payment method.

 ![Select countries to restrict accounts from using the chosen payment method.](./channels-reference-guide/images/09.png)